ebarbeito/learning-notes/courses/software-architecture-domain-driven-design-linkedin.md

 * The techniques that we're going to look at work just as well in the monolith as they do with the set of microservices

-* This class are introductory.
-In order to suplement them and dive into the details, I strongly recommend Vaughn Vernon's book called Domain-Driven Design Distilled
+* This class is introductory.
+In order to supplement them and dive into the details, I strongly recommend Vaughn Vernon's book called Domain-Driven Design Distilled

   * It covers all of the critical stuff that Eric's book covers but it's a little bit more up-to-date and it's a little bit more concise